-This article will show you how to indicate your present work status (in the office, work from home, out sick, on vacation, etc.) using Google Mail, Google Hangouts, and Google Calendar.
+This article will show you how to indicate your present work status (in the office, work from home, out sick, on vacation, etc.) using Google Mail and Google Calendar.
 If you require assistance with these steps, contact your Computing Coordinator.

 Google Mail

 Google Mail supports setting up an automatic response message that will go out to anyone who emails you while it is active.
-This is very useful for setting an out of office message if you will not be responding to email, or your responses to email will be significantly delayed, for a period of time.
+This can be useful for setting an out of office message if you will not be responding to email, or your responses to email will be significantly delayed, for a period of time.

 Step 1 - Access Google Mail settings